leouchoa/cheatsheets/docker/useful_tips/concepts.md

 - [Copy-on-write](https://adaptive.svbtle.com/fundamentals-of-docker-storage)
 is the technique that employs diffs from images to optimize storage and speed

+### Copy-on-write

+Consider two boxes: the image box and the container box.

+The container box is the built image.
+The container box is the process.
+You interact with the container, not the image, because the container is who run processess.

+Anytime you want to modify a file from the image, instead of modifying the file inside the image and having to rebuild the whole container, you copy that file into the container box.
+That's Copy-on-write.

+**Remember that this file does not persist, unless you mount it outside your container.**

 ## Docker Networks

 When you install docker, it automatically creates 3 networks: